RogueLikeJavaENS/RogueLike/TUTORIAL.md

 ## How to begin
 <img src="https://user-images.githubusercontent.com/71182082/118393813-4adc1980-b641-11eb-9cad-cdff995ccc1e.png" width="450"><br>
 At first you need to write your name.
-Keep focusing on the Panel "KEEP FOCUS HERE TO PLAY AND WRITE", to write it and pres **E**.<br><br>
+Keep focusing on the Panel "KEEP FOCUS HERE TO PLAY AND WRITE", to write it and press **Enter**.<br><br>
 <img src="https://user-images.githubusercontent.com/71182082/118393822-5cbdbc80-b641-11eb-9da7-b8d92a974a0d.png" width="450"><br>
 Here you can chose what you want to do.
 Switch between the choice with the keys **Z, S** and press **E** to select it.<br>
 <br>